Anthropophagy and Cannibalism: The Types, Causes and Effects

 Effects of Cannibalism

-Are there effects of cannibalism?
+Are there any negative effects associated with eating human's flesh?
 None so far among the single cannibals arrested who have carried this act for a long time.
 Even in recorded history no effects of consuming human flesh has been noted apart in one situation in New Guinea, West Africa.

 People from this country especially the women and children suffered from a disease known as Kuru.
 Over 2,500 people especially women and children succumbed to death from 1950s to 1970s.
 Melissa in her article, ‘Is Cannibalism Unhealthy Or Just Awful’ says, “Depending on what parts are eaten (the most infected include the brain, spinal cord, bone marrow and small intestine), human cannibals run the risk of contracting a fatal prion malady, similar to Creutzfeld-Jacob disease…known as Kuru.”
 She says not all prions are bad “but some develop an abnormality in their shapes.
 As these abnormal prions from the infected deceased worked their way into their new victim’s brains, they caused great destruction due to their ability to make other proteins conform to their same, abnormal shape.
 These conformed proteins aggregate in sponge-like clumps that prevent brain cells from functioning properly.”